“The best place I know to keep up with Regional Mexican stuff.”

 “You should read NorteñoBlog regularly, as I do.”

-— Phil Freeman, founder of Burning Ambulance and author of New York Is Now!: The New Wave of Free Jazz and Running the Voodoo Down: The Electric Music of Miles Davis
+— Phil Freeman, founder of Burning Ambulance and the Burning Ambulance Podcast, jazz columnist at Stereogum, and author of New York Is Now!: The New Wave of Free Jazz and Running the Voodoo Down: The Electric Music of Miles Davis

 — Ben Ratliff, New York Times critic and author of Every Song Ever: Twenty Ways to Listen In an Age of Musical Plenty and The Jazz Ear: Conversations Over Music